ncapps/practices-of-the-python-pro/README.md

 - Separation of concerns works closely with encapsulation, abstraction, and loose coupling.
 - Applying effective separation of concerns allows you to add, change, and delete functionality without affecting the surrounding code.

+### Ch 7.
+Extensibility and flexibility
+- Code is said to be *extensible* if adding new behaviors to it has little or no impact on existing behaviors.
+- The mapping of choices to messages acts like configuration—information a program uses to determine how to execute.
+Configuration is often easier to understand than conditional logic.
+- Deep nesting is a strong hint that concerns need further separation.
+- if/elif/else are difficult to reason about
+- *Inversion of control* says that instead of creating instances of dependencies in your class, you can pass in existing instances for the class to make use of.
+The control of dependency creation is inverted by giving the control to whatever code is creating.
+- Making testing easier is one of the big reasons to follow the principles you’ve learned in this book.
+If your code is hard to test, it may be hard to understand as well.
+If it’s easy to test, it may be easy to understand.
+Neither is certain, but they’re correlated.
+- This practice of sharing agreed-upon interfaces (in contrast with class-specific details) between high- and low-level code will give you the freedom to swap implementations in and out.
+- *Entropy* is the tendency for organization to dissolve into disorganization over time.
+Code often starts out small, neat, and understandable, but it tends toward complexity over time.
+- Build code so that adding new features means adding new functions, methods, or classes without editing existing ones.
+- Inversion of control allows other code to customize behavior to its needs without changing the low-level implementation.
+- Sharing agreed-upon interfaces between classes instead of giving them detailed knowledge about each other reduces coupling.
+- Be deliberate about what input types you want to handle, and be strict about your output types.

 ## Errata and questions